Adopting a Kitten: The Process

 Step 7

-At 8 weeks I will let everyone know which kitten goes home with them!
-During this time kittens have their first vet appointment, vaccines begin, and depending on the vet’s recommendations, weaning starts.
+At 8 weeks old kittens have their first vet appointment, vaccines begin, and depending on the vet’s recommendations, weaning starts.
 This is a busy time for me and a stressful time for the kittens.

 Step 8

-I try to assess the stress and readiness of the kittens to go to their new homes at 12 weeks old.
+I try to assess the stress and readiness of the kittens to go to their new homes at 10-12 weeks old.
 I like them to weigh 2.5-3.5 lbs and be eating normal food with no distress from weaning before they leave.
-I will try to give you an accurate time for pick up so you can schedule the vet appointment (I ask that you do this 3-5 days after receiving your kitten) and travel.
+I will try to give you an accurate time for pick up so you can schedule the vet appointment (I ask that you do this 3-5 days after receiving your kitten) and travel (if flying, always get insurance in case timing must change).
 I will send you a “kitten wishlist” of all the things your kitten will need (and want).
-I try to send the pick-up dates out at 8-9 weeks, but I determine this based on the kittens.
+I try to send the pick-up dates out at 8 weeks, but I determine this based on the kittens.

 Step 9